Best Taco Lasagna Recipe

 Thaw:

-• Once thawed cook it or reheat if it has been already cooked.
+• Once thawed, cook it or reheat it if it has already been cooked.

-• If you try to bake it while it’s still frozen or partially frozen, it will cook unevenly and it won’t be as good.
+• If you try to bake it while it’s still frozen or partially frozen, it will cook unevenly and will not be as good.

 Taco Lasagna Recipe